Removing Backup Repositories

 Even though the Amazon S3 bucket is no longer used as a backup repository, Veeam Backup for AWS preserves all backup files previously stored in the repository and keeps these files in Amazon S3.
 You can assign the Amazon S3 bucket to a new backup repository so that Veeam Backup for AWS imports the backed-up data to the configuration database.
 In this case, you will be able to perform all disaster recovery operations described in section Performing Restore.

-If you no longer need the backed-up data, either delete it as described in sections Removing EC2 Backups and Snapshots and Removing VPC Configuration Backups before you remove the repository from the Veeam Backup for AWS infrastructure, or use the AWS Management Console to delete the data if the repository has already been removed.
+If you no longer need the backed-up data, either delete it as described in section Managing Backed-Up Data before you remove the repository from the Veeam Backup for AWS infrastructure, or use the AWS Management Console to delete the data if the repository has already been removed.

 To remove a backup repository, do the following: